microsoft/azure-pipelines-agent/docs/preview/logdecorations.md

 *  The first line of region will be taken as group title by default.
 *  If there's only one line in the region (including the group title), it will not be considered as a collapsible
 *  If there's `##[group:start]` with out corresponding `##[group:end]` we will add implicit `##[group:end]`
+   *  This applies to only non-named groups, if group name is specified, no implcit  `##[group:end]` is considered until the end of the content.

 Example 1 -